-When one door closes, another (virtual) one opens.
-During the past few months, as businesses all around the world were required to close their doors, Kerrytown Concert House persevered in our mission of bringing world-class artists to you!
-The ongoing pandemic may prevent us from enjoying the thrill of a house bustling with artists and patrons, but it cannot stop us from bringing joyful music from Ann Arbor’s listening room to your living room.
+During the past six months, as businesses all over the world were required to close their doors, we learned that when one door closes, another virtual door can open.
+The ongoing pandemic has prevented us from enjoying the thrill of The House bustling with patrons, but it has not stopped us from bringing joyful music from Ann Arbor’s listening room to your living room.